-Adapting labs and STEM courses to the online environment
+Adapt labs and STEM courses for online teaching

 While the online environment may not be the traditional way of teaching labs or certain kinds of classes, it does offer an opportunity to rethink how students can learn outside of the traditional classroom.

 In a streamlined course, the essential course components, learning objectives, assessment and learning activities are all in alignment.
 This means that all course activities (including readings, lectures, homework, lab exercises, etc.) are designed to support students in achieving the articulated learning objectives, and that assessments have been designed to measure how well students can meet those course learning objectives.
 So as you consider how to move course activities to an online environment, you will need to focus on the learning objectives and what it is that you really want students to be able to achieve by the end of the course.

 As you consider how to approach your course, do a quick scan of the resources and materials that already exist online.
 There is a wealth of resources that have already been created for use online that can be linked to your course, or even embedded.
 Here is a list of sites that might have useful content for your courses: